mcarslanoglu/BATU-HA/README.md

 2. Choosing an Analysis Region

+When the application is first opened, it focuses on the Bolu basin in the NAZF region of Turkey and conducts its hypsometric analyses.

 You can select a region for analysis using one of three methods:

 Method A: Pre-loaded Test Cases (Fastest)